carpentries-incubator/genome-mining/_episodes/02-antismash.md

 * **Type:** Type of the product detected by antiSMASH.
 * **From,To:** The location of the reagion (nucleotides).
 * **Most similar known cluster:** The closest compund from th MIBiG database.
-* **Similarity:** Percentage of genes within the closest known compound that have significant BLAS hit (The last two columns containing comparisons to the MiBIG database will only be shown if antiSMASH was run with the KnownClusterBlast option).
+* **Similarity:** Percentage of genes within the closest known compound that have significant BLAS hit (The last two columns containing comparisons to the MiBIG database will only be shown if antiSMASH was run with the KnownClusterBlast option ´--cc-mibig´).

 ## Webpage
 AntiSMASH can be also used through its [web platform version:](https://antismash.secondarymetabolites.org/#!/start)